AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

    pylab.clf()

-One may also override the built in :meth:`~RoadRunner.plot()` method with a more more capable plotting routine
+One may also override the built in :meth:`~RoadRunner.plot()` method with a more more capable plotting routine.
+In fact, this approach is used by the `Tellurium project <http://tellurium.readthedocs.io/en/latest/tellurium_methods.html#plotting>`_, which supports matplotlib and Plotly plotting engines.

 Below is a simplified version of the :meth:`~RoadRunner.plot()` method.
 You may copy and write a customized version and even attach it to the RoadRunner object.
 The first argument is a RoadRunner